Frequently Asked Questions

 We ask that you do not send campers with

 - Electronics- campers do not need electronics during the camp day.
 If you would like to send your camper with a phone, we ask that it stays in the backpack during the day and is only used for emergencies.
+If a counselor notices an excess of phone usage, they will confiscate it until the end of camp day

-- Inappropriate or immodest clothing.
+- Inappropriate or immodest clothing, including vulgar images or language.

 - Weapons of any kind including pocket knives.